akanix42/meteor-css-modules/README.md

 meteor add nathantreid:css-modules@1.0.0-beta.7
 ```

 Because Meteor 1.3 doesn't allow build plugins to handle CSS files, you will need to use another extension.
-The default is .mss (Modular Style Sheet).
+The defaults are .m.css and .mss (Modular Style Sheet).
 This can be configured by setting the `extensions` property in the cssModules configuration in packages.json:
 ```
   "cssModules": {